kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 a.  [`rsvg-convert`](https://en.wikipedia.org/wiki/Librsvg) from `librsvg`.

-We know that `convert` will produce a minimally sized PNG that faithfully converts `pt` to pixels.
+We know that `convert` will produce a minimally sized PNG that faithfully converts pt to pixels.
 Other tools might enlarge the PNG by using some scaling factor larger than one.
-Moreover, different programs might insert borders, transparent backgrounds, etc., modifying the aspect ratio the PNG slightly.
+Moreover, different programs might insert borders, transparent backgrounds, etc., modifying the aspect ratio of the PNG slightly.
 We will gloss over such details in the tool comparison below and simply focus on the command line invocations and resulting file sizes.
 Bear in mind also that some of the tools could use identical backends and therefore give identical output images.

 #### The tool faceoff

-We will convert `text-only` from SVG to PNGs at 600 dpi and compare results, starting with `inkscape`.
+We will convert `text-only` from SVG to PNGs at 600 dpi, using different tools, and compare results, starting with `inkscape`.

 ```bash
 inkscape  -d 600 -o text-only-600-dpi-inkscape-svg.png text-only-pdftocairo.svg